Fluorescent Dyes for Secondary Antibodies

 Cy3 is commonly combined with green-fluorescent dyes for double labeling.
 However, due to the spectral overlap the use of a narrow band-pass emission filter for fluorescein is recommended to minimize Cy3 fluorescence in the FITC filter set.
 Cy3 can also be paired with near-infrared-fluorescent dyes like Alexa Fluor 647 for multiple labeling when using a confocal microscope equipped with a krypton/argon laser and a far-red detector.

 Due to the minimal overlap with other fluorochromes Cy5™ (Indodicarbocyanin) is mostly used for double or triple stainings.
-The emitted fluorescence is not easily detected with the naked eye especially since the high-pressure mercury lamp that is most commonly used does not emit enough light in the excitation range of Cy5.
-Cy5 can be excited with a Krypton/ Argon-Laser (with 98% of the maximum absorption at 647 nm) or a Helium/Neon-Laser (with 63% of the maximum absorption at 633 nm) or with red diode laser.
+The emitted fluorescence is not easily detected with the naked eye especially since high-pressure mercury lamps that are most commonly used do not emit enough light in the excitation range of Cy5.
+Cy5 can be excited with a Krypton/ Argon-Laser (with 98% of the maximum absorption at 647 nm) or a Helium/Neon-Laser (with 63% of the maximum absorption at 633 nm) or with red diode laser and is mostly used in laser confocal microscopy.

 DyLight™ dyes (DyLight 405)